Muhammadsyifasurya/mampirshopv2/README.md

 ## 🌐 About This Website

-**ShopSmart** is a responsive online store built with React and Next.js.
+**MampirShop** is a responsive online store built with React and Next.js.
 It features a modern design with various interactive sections, including a product listing page, user authentication (login/register), product categories, and a shopping cart.
 The website is optimized for a seamless experience across devices, ensuring users can browse, filter, and manage products with ease.

 Key features include: